Sarah Brightman: 2006–2008: Diva, Symphony and Beijing Olympics appearance

-Featured on the album were artists Andrea Bocelli, Fernando Lima, and KISS vocalist Paul Stanley, who duets with Brightman on "I Will Be with You", the album version of the theme song to the tenth Pokémon motion picture, Dialga VS Palkia VS Darkrai (Pokémon: The Rise of Darkrai).
+Featured on the album were artists Andrea Bocelli, Fernando Lima, and KISS vocalist Paul Stanley, who sang duets with Brightman on "I Will Be with You", the album version of the theme song to the tenth Pokémon motion picture, Dialga VS Palkia VS Darkrai (Pokémon: The Rise of Darkrai).
 On 16 January 2008, she also appeared in concert at Vienna's Stephansdom Cathedral, performing songs from her new album.
 Special guests who sang duets with Brightman include Italian tenor Alessandro Safina, Argentinean countertenor Fernando Lima, and British singer Chris Thompson.

 Brightman performed "Pie Jesu" and "There You'll Be" at the United States Memorial Day concert on 25 May 2008 held on the west lawn of the United States Capitol in Washington, D.C.
 The show was broadcast live on PBS before a concert audience of 300,000, as well as to American troops serving around the world on the American Forces Radio and Television Network.
 Brightman made her feature film debut as Blind Mag in the rock musical film Repo!
 The Genetic Opera which was released on 7 November 2008.
 Brightman was cast in the film at the last minute after the original actress who was cast for the role was dropped.

 On 8 August 2008, Brightman sang the Olympic theme song, "You and Me", with Chinese star Liu Huan in both Mandarin and English at the Beijing Olympics opening ceremony.
 The performance was broadcast to over five billion viewers.
 In the 26 hours after the performance, "You and Me" was downloaded 5.7 million times.

 Brightman released her first holiday album, entitled A Winter Symphony on 4 November 2008.
 The album debuted at number No. 38 on the Billboard 200 and scored a number six in the Top Holiday Albums.
 The album was composed of an array of Christmas favourites including "Silent Night" and "In the Bleak Midwinter".
 Also featured are a duet in "Ave Maria" with Mexican Tenor Fernando Lima, covers of pop tracks including ABBA's instrumental song "Arrival" plus a rendition of Neil Diamond's, "I've Been this Way Before".

 To accompany Symphony and A Winter Symphony, Brightman embarked on a tour in Autumn 2008; "The Symphony World Tour", that included virtual and holographic stage sets.